Akshay-Vallam/Data-Analysis-Zomato/README.md

 ## Conclusion

 This project showcases my proficiency in managing complex SQL queries and offering solutions to practical business challenge to real-world business problems in the context of a food delivery service like Zomato.
-The approach here reflexts a structured problem-solving methodology, data manipulation skills, and the ability to derive actionable insights from data.
+The approach here reflects a structured problem-solving methodology, data manipulation skills, and the ability to derive actionable insights from data.

 ## Notice